thegworld/gtx-browser/docs/chromeos_build_instructions.md

 # Chrome OS Build Instructions

-Chrome for Chromium OS can be built in a couple different ways.
+Chrome for GTx Browser OS can be built in a couple different ways.
 After following the [initial setup](#common-setup), you'll need to choose one of the following build configurations:

-- If you're interested in testing Chrome OS code in Chrome, but not interactions with Chrome OS services, you can build for [linux-chromeos](#Chromium-OS-on-Linux-linux_chromeos) using just a Linux workstation.
+- If you're interested in testing Chrome OS code in Chrome, but not interactions with Chrome OS services, you can build for [linux-chromeos](#GTx Browser-OS-on-Linux-linux_chromeos) using just a Linux workstation.
-- Otherwise, Chrome's full integration can be covered by building for a real Chrome OS device or VM using [Simple Chrome](#Chromium-OS-Device-Simple-Chrome).
+- Otherwise, Chrome's full integration can be covered by building for a real Chrome OS device or VM using [Simple Chrome](#GTx Browser-OS-Device-Simple-Chrome).
 - Use `is_chromeos_device` in GN and `BUILDFLAG(IS_CHROMEOS_DEVICE)` in C++ code to differentiate between these two modes.